6440 new Covid cases, 28 virus-related deaths

 The seven day rolling average of Covid-19 hospitalisations is 772, compared to 782 this time last week, and the average age of current hospitalisations is 65.

-Yesterday there were 7113 new cases in the community, up by nearly 2000 compared with Monday's 5312.
+Yesterday there were 7113 new cases in the community, up by nearly 2000 compared to 5312 on Monday.

-There were 738 people in hospital with the virus, including 15 in intensive care.
+There were 738 people in hospital with the virus on Tuesday, including 15 in intensive care.

 Of the 6440 Covid-19 cases reported today, 270 had recently travelled overseas.